egi-qc/software-releases/README.md

  - Changelog
 2. Last commit contains changes to the relevant YAML product file.

+##### Additional notes
-_Only approve the pull request whenever the two former requirements are satisfied.
-Otherwise request changes to the submitter (software provider)_
+ * _Only approve the pull request whenever the two former requirements are satisfied_.
+Otherwise request changes to the submitter (software provider)
+ * Jenkins will search tickets with the same `ReleaseMetadata` value before creating a new ticket.
+Check Jenkins logs for any unexpected behaviour.